SIRConceicao/N-ary-Corpora-Collection/README.md

 <sub> Note: Sent = Sentence, Par = Paragraph, Abs = Abstract, Doc = Document </sub>

  <h2><a id="1.1"></a>#1.1 - Drug-Gene-Mutation</h2>
- A silver standard drug-gene-mutation dataset in the context of molecular tumor boards.
-Filtering from an initial circa one million full text articles from PubMed Central and applying distant supervision, the final dataset resulted in 3,462 ternary relation instances, were just 59 relations were unique.
+ A silver standard drug-gene-mutation dataset in the context of molecular tumour boards.
+Filtering from an initial circa one million full text articles from PubMed Central and applying distant supervision, the final dataset resulted in 3,462 ternary relation instances, where just 59 relations were unique.
 The dataset could also be divided in sub-relations of drug-gene with 137,469 instances and of drug-mutation with 3,192 instances.
 Distant supervision was applied to the binary pairs using the Gene Drug Knowledge Database.

  <h4> Characteristics </h4>

  * Language : English
+ * Format : TSV
  * Standard : Silver
  * Data origin : Filtered from 1M PubMed abstracts
  * Number of instances : 144,150